 For best practices in operation center design, the human factor needs to be a key consideration.
 Subtle but important design elements can have a positive impact on operator performance.
 When designing for the users, it is important to understand workflows, processes, and potential visitor interactions.

 24/7 mission critical environments have no room for failure – true downtime is not an option.
 These spaces must include layers of redundancy in the system design to ensure that the failure of one element does not constitute an interruption of operations.

-Standard commercial grade equipment often does not meet the stringent requirements of a 24/7 ops center.
-At Constant, we only integrate the most tried and tested audiovisual equipment.
+Popular or consumer- grade display equipment often does not meet the stringent performance requirements of a 24/7 ops center.
+At Constant, we only integrate the most tried and tested commercial grade audiovisual equipment.

 It is important not only to use reliable equipment that can handle being turned on and never turned off, but also to design multiple backup measures so that the system can handle the failure of individual components without interrupting operations.

 An environment as vital to your operations as a mission critical control center is no place to cut corners.
 These spaces are some of the most important in an organization—they deserve careful planning and thoroughly vetted materials.

 Shortcuts tend to reappear later as issues.
 Often, these issues cost more to resolve than simply doing things the right way in the first place.

 Like with any project, you’ll be happier with the end result when you have a defined understanding of what you want the space to accomplish from the outset.
 At the beginning of your project – and throughout – it is important to list out the requirements of the space and its overall goals.

 What are the day-to-day goals for the space?
 How will it need to function in a crisis?
 Will there be areas for collaboration?
 Do you need to accommodate for potential site tours?